 Apple and the reversed razor and blade business model

-If you ever bought an iPhone, you're aware of the fact that it can cost as much as a computer.
+If you ever bought an iPhone, you’re aware of the fact that it can cost as much like a computer.
 In fact, Apple rather than decrease its prices overtime is actually uses the opposite strategy.
-In fact, the latest confirmation of this strategy comes from the iPhone X, which has even higher margin compared to the iPhone 8.
+In fact, the latest confirmation of this strategy comes from the iPhone X, which has an even higher margin compared to the iPhone 8.
 As reported by reuters.com:

 The iPhone X smartphone costs $357.50 to make and sells for $999, giving it a gross margin of 64 percent, according to TechInsights, a firm that tears down technology devices and analyzes the parts inside.
 The iPhone 8 sells for $699 and has a gross margin of 59 percent.

 In short, In this case, the iPhone is the blade.
 What is the razor then?
 That is the iTunes or the set of digital products Apple made available through its store.
 In fact, when Apple launched iTunes, a CD would cost anywhere between $16 or $18.
 Today you can get an album for $9.99 or 99 cents per song.

 Steve Jobs “said to us, ‘There’re two things you have to accept: 99 cents for every single song, and every song has to be sold as a single.’
 And we went home and swallowed hard because that was tough for us to accept for us as a music industry….
 If certain songs were really popular we should be able to set the price at whatever we thought was the right price as opposed to the $1 price.
 Steve said, ‘You know, you’ve got to keep it simple, you’ve got to keep it clean.’”

 Thomas Hesse: President, Corporate Development and New Businesses, Chief Digital Officer at Bertelsmann.
 He was Chief Strategy Officer for BMG Music Entertainment when the iTunes Music Store launched.